Uniform Reliability of Self-Join-Free Conjunctive Queries: Deterministic Relations

-\begin{proof} We only give the argument for $\PQE_{r,s,1}(Q_1)$: the argument for the other problem is analogous.
+\begin{proof} We only give the argument for when $\phi(\T) = 1$: the argument for the other case is analogous.
 Let $(I, \pi)$ be an input instance.
-First remove all facts $\S(a, b)$ from~$I$ where $I$ does not contain the fact $T(b)$: this clearly does not change the answer to the problem as such facts can never be part of a match to the query.
+First remove all facts $\S(a, b)$ from~$I$ where $I$ does not contain the fact $\T(b)$: this clearly does not change the answer to the problem as such facts can never be part of a match to the query.
 Let $(I', \pi')$ be the result of this process, with $\pi'$ being the restriction of~$\pi$ to~$I'$.
 Now, observe that every match of the query $Q_1': \R(x), \S(x, y)$ in~$I$ translates to a match of the query~$Q_1$ on the same choice of~$x, y$; and conversely it is obvious that any match of~$Q_1$ translates to a match of~$Q_1'$.
 Hence, every possible world of~$(I, \pi)$ has a match of~$Q_1$ iff it has a match of~$Q_1'$.
-This implies that we can solve $\PQE_{r,s,1}(Q_1)$ on~$I'$, hence on~$I$, by solving $\PQE(Q_1')$, and this is tractable by Dalvi and Suciu's result (Theorem~\ref{thm:DS-dichotomy}) because $Q_1'$ is a hierarchical self-join-free CQ. \end{proof}
+This implies that we can solve $\PQE_{r,s,1}(Q_1)$ on~$I'$, hence on~$I$, by solving $\PQE(Q_1')$, and this is tractable by the result of Dalvi and Suciu~\cite{dalvi2007efficient} (Theorem~\ref{thm:DS-dichotomy}) because $Q_1'$ is a hierarchical self-join-free CQ. \end{proof}

-We conjecture that these are the only tractable cases.
-Specifically, we conjecture the following generalization of the \#P-hardness of $\UMC(Q_1)$: \begin{conjecture} $\PQE_{r,s,t}(Q_1)$ is \#P-hard for all $0 < r, s, t \leq 1$ with $r<1$ and $t<1$. \end{conjecture}

-We leave this for future work, but can prove Conjecture~\ref{conj:rst} in the case of~$s=1$.
-Formally: